Tararua Tramping Club

 Bushcraft Bushcraft instruction

 One of the best ways of learning the skills needed for going into the hills is to get yourself on one of the Bushcraft Instruction courses run by the Club.
-They're also a really great way of getting to know others who may not yet be club members or are relatively inexperienced.
+They're also a really great way of getting to know others who are new to the club or are relatively inexperienced.

 Bushcraft courses are run each year beginning in early February and continuing through March.
 They comprise a series of three evening sessions held in the clubrooms, and three weekend trips.
-We teach a range of bushcraft skills and provide lots of practical information and advice.
-The practical sessions include a one day field trip focusing on map and compass work, one overnight trip camping in Smithís Creek area and a two night trip planned by the students.
-We provide a safe and supportive environment with friendly instructors to help you get the most out of tramping in the New Zealand bush.
+A range of bushcraft skills and lots of practical information and advice is provided.
+The practical sessions include a one day field trip focusing on river crossing techniques and basic navigation skills, one overnight trip to the club's hut in Orongorongo Valley and a two night trip planned by the students.
+A safe and supportive environment with friendly instructors is provided to help you get the most out of tramping in the New Zealand bush.

 Who is the course for?

 The course is for people who are new to tramping or those with some experience who want to brush up their skills or just build their confidence.
-Itís also a great way to meet new people.
-Both club members and non-members are welcome.
+Its also a great way to meet new people.
+Participants are required to become a member of the Tararua Tramping Club.

 What will you learn